icalbalino/js-from-fundamentals-to-functional-js/README.md

 4. Precedence
 5. Block Scope

+### Advanced Scope: Closure
+- Closure Recipe

+    Closure it's when functions is inside of a function that creates parent function and take advantage of that by returning a function, that retains access to it's parent funtion even after it has been executed.

 ## Higher-Order Functions and Callbacks

 Higher order functions in JavaScript is what enables us to do these functional programming techniques, because a function in JavaScript is data.
 It's not true in other languages that functions can be data.